whisthq/whist/website/README.md

 For consistency, the use of functional React components is enforced across the repo.

+### Inline vs. Separate Styling

+We do not have a preference for inline vs. separate CSS styling, with the exception of repeated CSS code, in which case we strongly encourage that a CSS class be created.
+All modifications to default HTML tags (e.g. `div`, `h1`, etc.) should be done in `styles/shared.css`.
+Every page has its own corresponding `.css` file; all other CSS should go there.

 ### Naming

 For consistency, we enforce all folder, variable, and file names to start with lowercase letters.
 If a name has multiple words (e.g. "landing page"), we format it as one word, where the first word is lowercased and the subsequent words are capitalized (e.g. `landingPage`).
 The one exception to the lowercase rule are component names, which are all uppercased; for instance, `import ExampleComponent from pages/ExamplePage/components/exampleComponent`.